-What publishers can do to ride the mobile ad waveBy a MCD columnist
+What publishers can do to ride the mobile ad waveBy

 In 2012, the advertising industry arguably was officially introduced to a brand new marketing medium: mobile advertising.
 It barreled onto the scene, took center stage, and quickly cemented itself as the marketing medium of the future.

 The mobile industry had plenty to celebrate last year as the fabled “Year of Mobile” had finally arrived.
 But its arrival also caused disruption, particularly for online publishers.